magento/knowledge-base/src/announcements/adobe-commerce-announcements/magento-ssl-tls-certificate-requirements-and-clean-up.md

 ---
-title: Adobe Commerce SSL/TLS certificate requirements and clean up
+title: Adobe SSL/TLS certificate requirements and clean up
 labels: DNS,FAQ,Fastly,Magento Commerce Cloud,SSL,certificate,domain,production,staging,Adobe Commerce,cloud infrastructure,Pro,Starter
 ---

-This article provides answers to questions about the Adobe Commerce SSL/TLS certificate clean-up efforts, how this impacts your certificates, and new certificate requirements on Adobe Commerce on cloud infrastructure.
+This article provides answers to questions about the Adobe SSL/TLS certificate clean-up efforts, how this impacts your certificates, and new certificate requirements on Adobe Commerce on cloud infrastructure.

-## What SSL/TLS certificate does Adobe Commerce provide?
+## What SSL/TLS certificate does Adobe provide?

-Adobe Commerce provides a Domain-Validated [Let’s Encrypt SSL/TLS certificate](https://letsencrypt.org/) to serve secure HTTPS traffic from Fastly.
-Adobe Commerce provides one certificate for each Adobe Commerce on cloud infrastructure Pro plan architecture, Staging, and Adobe Commerce on cloud infrastructure Starter plan architecture environment to secure all domains in that environment.
+Adobe provides a Domain-Validated [Let’s Encrypt SSL/TLS certificate](https://letsencrypt.org/) to serve secure HTTPS traffic from Fastly.
+Adobe provides one certificate for each Adobe Commerce on cloud infrastructure Pro plan architecture, Staging, and Adobe Commerce on cloud infrastructure Starter plan architecture environment to secure all domains in that environment.

 ## How to add a new domain for the existing certificate?